glesaine/project-lifeexpectancy-france/README.md

-# Life expectancy in France
+# Life expectancy in France after WWII

-This repository in a simple visualization of the ISF (Solidarity Tax on Wealth) in France in 2015.
-Two graphs are available:
+This repository in a simple visualization of life expectancy in France after World War II.
+Two radar graphs are available:
-* Scatter chart of the tax over towns in France.
+* Women life expectancy at every ages of life in 1946 and 2016.
-* Bar chart of the tax over regions in France.
+* Men life expectancy at every ages of life in 1946 and 2016.

 ## Running the visualization

-Just click on this [link](https://glesaine.github.io/projet-visu-isf2015/)!
+Just click on this [link](https://glesaine.github.io/project-lifeexpectancy-france/)!

 ## Built With